 My son’s first picture was of a pizza, and pizza box.

 And yes, he used the paint sticks for writing, too!

 My son and I were both really impressed, and we spent a happy afternoon experimenting with different color combinations and how they worked on different paper.
 With Halloween coming up, we both made some ghost pictures.
 F made his in white and I made mine in silver.

-You can get packs of 6 Kwik Stix (either basic or metalix colors) in Target stores from November.
-All the other pack sizes (including the 24 pack that we tried) are already available at Target.com.
+You can get packs of 6 Kwik Stix (either basic or metalix colors) in Target stores.
+All the other pack sizes (including the 24 pack that we tried) are available at Target.com.